 In 2002, the stockholders approved the LTIP, which provides for grants of cash awards and restricted and fully vested stock awards to officers and key employees of the Company.
 However, currently only restricted and fully vested stock awards are granted under the LTIP.
 Based on guidelines established by the Compensation Committee, the LTIP permits awards upon the attainment of certain operating performance goals and target share prices.
-In 2009, the Company attained the cumulative adjusted pro forma EBITDA target of \$465 million.
+In 2011, the Company attained the stock price hurdle of \$62 per share.
 A more detailed discussion of the LTIP can be found in the Compensation Discussion and Analysis.